KaraM-99/KaraM-99/README.md

 ## 🛠️ What I'm Learning
 - AWS Cloud & AI Fundamentals
 - Python for cloud and automation
-- Git, GitHub, and Linux basics
+- Java, JavaScript, Linux basics
 - Intro to DevOps (Terraform, Docker, CI/CD)
 - AI and machine learning on AWS